FullByte/FullByte.github.io/docs/tech/azure/index.md

 ## Tools

-The best websites with overviews and helpers i know for azure.
+The best websites I know for Azure providing overviews, helpers and tools.

 ### Overviews